Seramis/PHP_ActiveRecord/README.md

 * Definitions of objects must be defined only once (No definition description on __construct()!)
 * Definitions should be written in native PHP code for speed, should be possible to generate automatically at will.
 * Caching needs to be implemented: If i get object in one place of code and then object in other place of code, those objects must be same instances, if their ID is same.
+* Only necessary methods are provided as protected and public.
+(No bloat when you write _your_ software)
+* It must be super simple to plug it in to any project.

 Also, code must be strict but also leave you as much freedom as possible.
 Strict and freedom are not opposite words!